C-Undritz/Boardgame-Bazaar/README.md

 ***!IMPORTANT*: comment out line 72 (main()) within the home app 'views' python file.
 Failure to do this will stop the migrations to the Heroku database.
 Once deployment is fully complete un-comment this line.**

 ## Heroku Variables
 The following environment variables (in CAPS) must be set within the ‘Config Vars’ section in Heroku for the deployed site to function correctly.
-These are listed and described below and instructions to obtain these are featured in the following sections.
+The config variables are added within the Heroku app by selecting the Settings tab, and under the heading 'Config Vars' clicking the button 'Reveal Config Vars' to show the key / value input boxes for the variables.
+Instructions to obtain the variables are featured within below sections.

 * SECRET_KEY
   * Required by Django: A random sequence of characters used to maintain security.